-Compliance with the Containers ■ The Recycling Fee We Pay Every Year and Packaging Recycling Law
+Compliance with the Containers and Packaging Recycling Law

-ITOCHU understands our own manufacturing and import volume of containers and packaging every yea to recycle containers and packaging.
+ITOCHU understands our own manufacturing and import volume of containers and packaging every year to recycle containers and packaging.
 We then pay a recycling fee to the Japan Containers and Packaging Recycling Association.
-The aim of this is to contribute to promoting the formation of a recycling-orientated society as a specified business operator prescribed by the Containers and Packaging Recycling Law.
+The aim of this is to contribute to promoting the formation of a circulating society as a specified business operator prescribed by the Containers and Packaging Recycling Law.